Doculisp/Lang/docs/prj/documents/_main.md

     (section-meta
         (title The Documents Block)
         (include
-            (*Subsection )
+            (Subsection ./document.md)
         )
     )
 )
 -->

 The `documents` block is the only root level block in the project file.
 It is also only allowed once in the file.
+Everything else is contained within.

 ```doculisp
 (* myProject.dlproj)